 There are many different types of Oriental rugs.
 Certain rug types become more famous than others due to their unique characteristics like where they were created, how they were created, and/or what their designs look like.
 If you are looking to buy Oriental rugs in the US, then you have come to the right place.
 Read on to learn more about the different types of Oriental rugs we have in the market and learn which type of Oriental designs fits your style and budget the best.

-Chobi Ziegler rugs are a traditional style of Oriental rug known for their muted color scheme and soft yet classic designs.
+Chobi Ziegler rugs are a traditional style of Oriental rugs known for their muted color scheme and soft yet classic designs.
 If you are looking to buy Oriental rugs online and are open to a variety then you must check our collection of Chobi rugs.
-The words “Chobi Ziegler” carry significance: “Chobi” is a Persian word for “wood” (describing the rugs’ natural, rustic colors) and “Ziegler” is the name of the German company that originally helped create the rug style in the 1880s.
+The words “Chobi Ziegler” carry significance.
+“Chobi” is a Persian word for “wood” (describing the rugs’ natural, rustic colors) and “Ziegler” is the name of the German company that originally helped create the rug style in the 1880s.
 Chobi Ziegler rugs are high in quality but are more moderately priced ($45-$60 per square foot) among the upper tier of Oriental rugs.
 This is because Chobi Ziegler rugs typically have lower knot counts than, for example, Persian rugs.

 Ikat rugs are named after their design, which is one of the oldest known designs in the world.
 The famous Ikat pattern surfaced in ancient cultures from Peru to Japan to India and Yemen.
-The Ikat design is sort of tribal-looking, with abstract, tie-dye like features – in fact, Ikat rugs have a unique dying and overdying process that gives them more color variation and depth than other Oriental rugs.
+The Ikat design is sort of tribal-looking, with abstract, tie-dye like features – In fact, Ikat rugs have a unique dying an overdyeing process that gives them more color variation and depth than other Oriental rugs.
 Some Ikat motifs have historical significance whereas others are purely aesthetic.
 Many ikat designs have diamond or triangle shapes repeated in loose lines.
 Ikat rugs are typically lower in knot count (7/7 or so) and thus priced lower (around $45-$55 per square foot) than higher knot count rugs.

 Kilims rugs are notable for their unique linear design, bold colors, and flatweave character.
 The word “Kilims” comes from the Persian term “gem,” which means “spreading roughly.”
-Indeed, the texture of Kilims rugs is less plush than more traditional Oriental rugs.
-The flat weave character of Kilims rugs makes them notably thin and light.
-The Kilims designs are usually geometric, relying on straight lines, squares, and rectangles to fill the entire rug canvas.
-Kilims rugs typically feature bold, dark colors like red, navy, deep gold, and forest green.
+Indeed, the texture of Kilim rugs is less plush than more traditional Oriental rugs.
+The flat weave character of Kilim rugs makes them notably thin and light.
+The Kilim designs are usually geometric, relying on straight lines, squares, and rectangles to fill the entire rug canvas.
+Kilim rugs typically feature bold, dark colors like red, navy, deep gold, and forest green.

 Modern and vogue rugs mix contemporary styles and colors with traditional, hand-knotted quality.
 These types of rugs are created with Western consumers in mind.
-Although their appearance is in line with modern designs and styles, the way in which these rugs are created is traditional.
-Thus, modern and vogue Oriental rugs have a very plush, natural texture and long-lasting quality.
+Although their appearance is in line with modern designs and styles, how these rugs are created is traditional.
+Thus, modern and vogue Oriental rugs have very plush, natural texture and long-lasting quality.
 Vogue rugs, which (like their name suggests) are created with the most modern styles in mind, generally have lower knot counts (5/5), whereas modern rugs are a bit more classic in design and higher in knot count (7/7 to 9/9).

-Patchwork rugs are defined by how they’re crafted.
-The patchwork process involves hand-stitching a number of existing Oriental rugs together, usually with thick, vibrantly colored thread.
+Patchwork rugs are defined by how they are crafted.
+The patchwork process involves hand-stitching several existing Oriental rugs together, usually with thick, vibrantly colored thread.
 Similar to the reason why overdyed rugs are created, patchwork rugs are a great way to re-invent older or damaged Oriental rugs.
 By piecing the best parts of several different types of Oriental rugs together, rug producers can create a unique, high-quality product.
 The homespun character and bold look of patchwork rugs have made them popular with Western consumers in recent years.

 Want to learn more about the different types of Oriental rug styles?
 Feel free to visit our RugKnots website.
 Buy Oriental rugs in the US and get huge discounts with FREE delivery.